Skip to main content

 Nomination and application process

 Applications to the Executive Program in Global Health Diplomacy are accepted by nomination only.
 Senior colleagues and leaders within relevant organizations has been invited to nominate potential fellows who meet the program’s criteria.
-The call for nominations is open from 3 November until 3 December 2025.
+The call for nominations for teh 2027 years program will be open from 1 November until 1 December 2026.

 For more information or questions please contact Erik Pettersson at Karolinska Institutet erik.pettersson.2@ki.se